yasufadhili/argc/argc/README.md

-# 🛠️ Argon Compiler (arc)
+# 🛠️ Argon Compiler (argc)

 Welcome to the **Argon Compiler**—the beating heart of the Argon programming language! ❤️ This is where your Argon code gets transformed into x86_64 assembly, ready to run on Linux systems.
 If you’re curious about how compilers work or want to tinker with Argon’s internals, you’re in the right place.

-## 🌟 What is `arc`?
+## 🌟 What is `argc`?

-`arc` is the official compiler for the Argon programming language.
+`argc` is the official compiler for the Argon programming language.
 It takes your `.ar` source files, parses them, performs semantic analysis, and generates x86_64 assembly code.
 Think of it as the magical translator that turns your high-level ideas into low-level machine instructions. ✨

 ## 📂 What’s Inside?

-Here’s a quick overview of the `arc` directory:
+Here’s a quick overview of the `argc` directory:

 - **`src/`**: The source code for the compiler, written in C++ (with a sprinkle of C).